shinglyu/shinglyu.github.io/_posts/2023-10-20-summarize-text-quickly-with-raycast-and-amazon-bedrock.md

 This format about "Human:" and "Assistant:" is required by the Claude v2 model.
 Then we use the AWS Python SDK to invoke Amazon Bedrock API, get the response, and print it out after parsing.

+You need valid AWS credentials for the API call to work.
+Follow the [boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) to set it up.
+I use the shared credentails file method, but you can use anyone from the documentation.

 Because I use the dark theme on macOS, the default font color is a dim gray.
 So in the final `print()` I added ANSI color codes to make it bright white on black background.

 Here are some screen shots of it summarizing the [*Amazon Bedrock Is Now Generally Available*][bedrock-ga-post] blog post.